 Read more about French Music:

-- 15 French Musicians you need to add to your playlist
+- 21 French Musicians you need on your playlist

 - 55 Famous French songs that defined pop culture